 One of our favorite parts of staying at the Exeter Inn was the large backyard full of lush gardens.
 There was plenty of lawn space for yard games or just sitting and relaxing in the gazebo while enjoying the gardens.
 The yard was surrounded by tall shrubs that made the whole place feel like a secret escape from the hustle of Front street.
 We took a few trips down toward the center of town, by car and using the hotel’s bikes.
-Both times when we arrived back to the hotel, we entered the back yard through the garden entrance on Pine St. and felt like we were escaping into our own private getaway.
+Both times when we arrived back at the hotel, we entered the backyard through the garden entrance on Pine St. and felt like we were escaping into our own private getaway.

 The Epoch Gastropub has outdoor seating that is on the patio right next to the gardens.
 We were lucky enough to enjoy our dinner on our first night stay and our breakfast the next morning on the patio.
 Then, we moved only a few steps away and found some relaxing seats right next to the blooming gardens.

 Epoch Gastropub is located to the left of the front desk of the inn.
 After you check in you can head straight through the bold wooden door frames and right into the inviting bar area of the restaurant.
 Tall, red barstools surround the U-shaped bar with trophy display cases on either end of the bar full of premium liquors for many of the craft signature cocktails.
-From the bar you can walk down the red lit stairs into the dining room that is flooded with sunlight from the ceiling high windows.
-There are plenty of seating options between the many plush, green booths and yellow top dining tables.
+From the bar, you can walk down the red lit stairs into the dining room that is flooded with sunlight from the ceiling high windows.
+There are plenty of seating options between the many plush, green booths, and yellow top dining tables.

 We opted to have our dinner on the iron chairs outside on the patio just as the sun was setting.
 We enjoyed our Blinker and Strawberry Lemongrass Spritz just as the day was coming to an end and the night was starting.
 To start our meal we opted for the heirloom tomato and burrata cheese salad and then had the chicken under a brick and mushroom ragout over polenta.
-For dessert we finished our meal with a warm peach cobbler served in a hot mini cast iron top with granola and vanilla ice-cream.
+For dessert, we finished our meal with a warm peach cobbler served in a hot mini cast iron top with granola and vanilla ice cream.

 The next morning we also had our breakfast at the Epoch Gastropub and it was just as delicious as the dinner from the night before.
 Knowing that we had a full day of exploring ahead we opted for tall glasses of orange juice and one bagel and lox, and the blueberry cream-cheese filled French toast.
-The lox and bagel was served with plain cream cheese, pickled red onions, and tangy capers.
+The lox and bagel were served with plain cream cheese, pickled red onions, and tangy capers.
 The French toast was sprinkled with powdered sugar and served with local New Hampshire maple syrup and local butter.

-About a 15 minute drive from Exeter, we visited Smuttynose Brewing Company in the town of Hampton.
+About a 15-minute drive from Exeter, we visited Smuttynose Brewing Company in the town of Hampton.
 They had a great selection of hoppy beers and lagers, and plenty of fruity saisons and specials on tap.
-We enjoyed a lunch at the bar but then spent some time on their patio listening to the live music.
+We enjoyed lunch at the bar but then spent some time on their patio listening to the live music.
 Our trip to the brewery ended with a visit to their store where we picked up a few variety packs of their beer and sours to take home with us.

 On our way back from Exeter, we made a stop at Rockport, Massachusetts to visit a local celebrity.
 Motif #1 and Rockport have been on our list of places to visit for many years.
 It’s a nice little fishing town that’s also very well known for the local art community and the many galleries spread out among the town.

-We had one of our favorite breakfasts at the Epoch Gastropub and were lucky enough to enjoy the perfect pairing between the beautiful weather and the restaurants patio that allowed us to enjoy our breakfast on the outside next to the gardens.
+We had one of our favorite breakfasts at the Epoch Gastropub and were lucky enough to enjoy the perfect pairing between the beautiful weather and the restaurant’s patio that allowed us to enjoy our breakfast on the outside next to the gardens.
 The blueberry cream-cheese stuffed French toast and bagel with lox was a breakfast we’ll remember for a long time.
 We also loved the privacy and the backyard and garden and how it created an escape from the surrounding town.
-The Inn seems like a private oasis right just a few minutes walk from downtown.
+The Inn seems like a private oasis right just a few minutes’ walk from downtown.

 To read about the rest of our Travel series Partnership with Hay Creek Hotels Visit our Season Wrap Up Story